 Heat and Gases

 Thermal equilibrium, zero'th law.
 Temperature scales.
 Thermal expansion.
 Heat capacity.
 Phases of Matter.
 Kinetic theory of gases: equation of state and isotherms, kinetic model of gases, equipartition of energy.
 Heat capacity, compressibility.
-Particle interactions and condensed phases.
+Particle interactions, van der Waal's equation, condensed phases.
 First law of thermodynamics.
 Thermodynamic systems and processes.
 Conservation of energy, heat is a form of energy.
 Internal energy and heat capacity.
 Adiabatic processes.
 Second law of thermodynamics.
 Reversible and irreversible processes.
 Carnot cycles, heat engines, refrigerators and heat pumps.

 Types of wave: sound waves in gases and solids, water waves, light waves.
 Different elastic moduli in solids.
 Description of a travelling wave and relation between speed, frequency and wavelength/wavenumber.
 Idea of a plane wave and use of complex numbers.
 Impedance, power and intensity.
 Reflection and transmission at a boundary, standing waves, normal modes and beats.
 Doppler effect.
 Nature of Light: wavefronts, reflection and refraction, refractive index, polarization.
 Huygens construction.
 Coherence.
 Interference: interference in thin films, interference of light waves from coherent sources.
 Two-slit experiment, intensity in interference pattern.
 Phase difference and path difference.